Currently reading: The best supercars: driven and ranked

 Best for: distance driving

-A few Ferrari fans fretted over the demise of the old F8 Tributo, the last pure ICE mid-engined machine to bear the prancing horse badge.
+A few Ferrari fans fretted over the demise of the old F8 Tributo, the last pure-petrol mid-engined car to bear the prancing horse badge.
 Many thought a plug-in hybrid Ferrari would be a soulless shadow of its predecessor.

 They were wrong.
-The Ferrari 296 GTB is sensationally well executed and goes straight to the top of the supercar charts.
+The Ferrari 296 GTB is sensationally well executed.

-Performance is relentlessly, savagely sensational, plus it will also crack a claimed 15.5 miles of electric-only range.
+Performance is relentlessly, savagely sensational, plus the 298 GTB will also crack a claimed 15.5 miles of electric-only range.

 What's more remarkable is that Ferrari has managed to make a car with this much power and performance potential feel so approachable and engaging.

-It's a remarkable supercar and one that shows that increasing levels of electrification don't necessarily mean diminishing driver rewards.
+It's a remarkable supercar and shows that increasing levels of electrification don't necessarily mean diminishing driver rewards.

 Finance this car with Drivenfi